shas38/using-external-api/README.md

 There are three routes:
 ```
 - http://localhost:5000/                - homepage
-- http://localhost:5000/api/currencies  - accepts GET requests for retrieving all the unique currencies
+- http://localhost:5000//api/movies  - accepts GET requests for retrieving all the movie names
-- http://localhost:5000/api/profits     - accepts POST requests with fromDate, toDate and a list of currencies as post data
+- http://localhost:5000/api/movie     - accepts POST requests with cinema names as the keys and the movie id's as the values
-                                          e.g. {fromDate: '20180507', fromDate: '20180507', currencySelected: ['BTC', 'ETC']}
+                                          e.g. {
+                                              "cinemaworld": "cw0080684",
+                                              "filmworld": "fw0080684"
+                                            }
 ```

 ## Scripts